J. Daniel Breen: Education and career

-Born in Jackson, Tennessee, Breen received a Bachelor of Arts degree from Spring Hill College in 1972 and a Juris Doctor from the University of Tennessee College of Law in 1975.
+Breen was born in Jackson, Tennessee.
+He received a Bachelor of Arts degree from Spring Hill College in 1972 and a Juris Doctor from the University of Tennessee College of Law in 1975.
 He was in private practice in Jackson from 1975 to 1991.

+Federal judicial service

 He served as United States magistrate judge of the U.S. District Court for the Western District of Tennessee from 1991 to 2003 before being nominated as a federal judge.

-District court service

 On January 7, 2003, Breen was nominated by President George W. Bush to a seat on the United States District Court for the Western District of Tennessee vacated by Julia Smith Gibbons.
 He was confirmed by the United States Senate on March 13, 2003 and received his commission on March 14, 2003.
 He served chief judge from August 8, 2013 to March 18, 2017.
 He assumed senior status on March 18, 2017.